diegueins680/trader/README.md

 The API panel includes quick actions to copy the base URL and open `/health`.
 Numeric inputs accept comma decimals (e.g., 0,25) and ignore thousands separators.
 The Data Log panel supports auto-scroll to keep the newest responses in view.
-Filter the Data Log by label; Copy shown respects the current filter.
+Filter the Data Log by label; Copy shown respects the current filter, and Jump to latest scrolls back down.

 Run it:
 ```